DeadNumbers/gnome-info-collect/README.md

 again, after a successful previous attempt, no collection takes place and an info message is displayed instead.

-## Server side
+### Server side

 The server lives on GNOME OpenShift, recently migrated to version 4.
 When data is recieved, it is validated to prevent junk from clogging the server.
 Then it is checked whether the specific data was not already recieved to prevent users from sending it multiple times.
 If the data is valid and was not previously submitted, it is saved for follow-up processing.

-## Data security
+### Data security

-The collected data is completely anonymous and will be used only for the purpose of enhancing usability and user experience of GNOME.
+The collected data is completely anonymous and will be used only for the purpose of enhancing the usability and user experience of GNOME.
 Some of the steps to ensure anonymity include not collecting any personal information, such as username or email address, only system settings and some hardware properties.
 Additionally, some not needed data are deliberately discarded, such as the IP address of the sender and precise time of receiving the data.

-As mentioned, to prevent double-sending, the client collects a [Salted hash](https://en.wikipedia.org/wiki/Salt_(cryptography) "Wikipedia - Salt (crptography)") of machine ID+username.
+As mentioned, to prevent double-sending, the client collects a [salted hash](https://en.wikipedia.org/wiki/Salt_(cryptography) "Wikipedia - Salt (crptography)") of machine ID+username.
 It is **not possible** to get any information by receiving the hash code.
 All of this ensures that the data is confidential and untraceable.

+## Manual installation

+If a package isn't available for your distribution, the following options are available.

+### Manually install an RPM

+RPM packages of *gnome-info-collect* releases can be found in the [releases page](https://gitlab.gnome.org/vstanek/gnome-info-collect/-/releases "gnome-info-collect releases").
+Follow your distribution instructions for installing the RPM.

+### Manually run from source

+Tarballs of *gnome-info-collect* releases can be found on the [releases page](https://gitlab.gnome.org/vstanek/gnome-info-collect/-/releases "gnome-info-collect releases"), which you can use for running from source.

+The tarball contains a client application written in Python.
+Therefore, you need Python 3 (3.6 or newer) installed on your system.
+In addition to libraries contained in a standard Python installation, it requires the `requests` package, which you can install by running `python -m pip install requests` in your terminal.

+Then, simply run the app by running `python client.py` in your terminal.